Creating an effective blogging strategy for your business

 One of the most common approaches appears to be talking unnecessarily complexly.
 Your readers are not reading your blog for an entertaining read – they’re reading it to find out what’s new with your business, what’s new within the industry etc and because of this, it’s advised that blog writers veer away from unnecessary jargon and stick to the facts.
 Keeping it simple ensures that your message is as potent as possible without the distraction of flowery writing.

 Another tempting option is attention-grabbing titles.
-“You won’t believe when you see…!” etc. These titles are clickbait and to a degree, they guarantee hits but they don’t have any longevity and their content is usually weak – offering no benefit to readers.
-In terms of titles, stay as traditional and contextual as possible at every opportunity
+“You won’t believe when you see…!” etc. These titles are clickbait and to a degree, they guarantee hits but they don’t have any longevity and their content is usually weak – offering no benefit to readers, acting as a poor strategy for content marketing in the long run.
+In terms of titles, stay as traditional and contextual as possible at every opportunity.

 In an article aimed at small businesses which highlighted some of the SEO basics, the UK digital expert Jeremy McDonald recently advised that when writing landing page and blog content, considerations should be: